saylenty/dotsPlacementIssue/README.md

 </tr>
 </table>

-_Note_: Matrix must be symmetric square matrix.
+_Note_: Matrix must be symmetric and square one.
         We skip the first row and col which are always must be:
 <br>[ 0, 1, 2 .. ( len(row {or col because matrix is square}) - 1 ) ]:<br>
 According to the matrix we can say the distance between two dots.<br> Thus, the distances: <br>